The perfect holiday island

 If you feel like a change of scenery, it’s easy to visit Saladan or Old Town, but staying by the beach is the best way to enjoy Koh Lanta.

-Here, you’ll find everything that makes a perfect holiday in Thailand: soft sand, clear water, affordable quality accommodation, great food, stunning sunsets, refreshing drinks, relaxing massages and a laid-back atmosphere.
+Here, you’ll find everything that makes a perfect holiday in Thailand: soft sand, clear water, affordable quality accommodation, great food, stunning sunsets, refreshing drinks, massages and a relaxed atmosphere.

 While the beaches share many similarities, they each have their own character.
-Do you want a lively spot with plenty of activity or are you looking for complete relaxation?
+Do you want a lively spot with plenty of activities or are you looking for complete relaxation?

 We’ve put together a detailed guide on where to stay in Koh Lanta, featuring the best hotels and resorts by beach and area.